"... Peter Terezakis' light installation powerfully suggests

 being

-and not.
-Like fireflies in flight, the flashes of light
+and not; for life and of death.
+Like fireflies in flight, the changing light

 and